Hong-YC/Hardware-as-a-Service/README.md

+# Hardware-as-a-Services app
+This is a simple web app my teammates and I create using React/Flask/MongoDB/Heroku.
+[User Doucmentation](https://github.com/Hong-YC/EE461L-Team-Project/wiki/User-Doucmentation)

-# React/Flask Starter App on Heroku
+## React/Flask Starter App on Heroku
-This is a barebones repo used to demonstrate the setup and deployment of a React/Flask app hosted on Heroku for EE461L, Software Engineering & Design.
+The following steps demonstrate the setup and deployment of this React/Flask app hosted on Heroku.

+(Note: As Heroku no longer support free server hosting, this app is not hosting on any server currently.)

-## app.py
+### app.py
 This contains the Flask backend.
 The ``/`` route serves up the built React app that is placed in ``/ui/build/`` each time you build the React frontend.
 You can run the backend by running the following on your command line in the top-level directory:

 ``flask run``

-## /ui
+### /ui
 This contains the React frontend.
 Run ``npm install`` after cloning this repo to install the ``node_modules``.

 Each time you make changes to it, **you need to _manually build it_** by running the following on the command line in the ``/ui`` directory:

 ``npm run build``

-## requirements.txt
+### requirements.txt
 This is a list of Python libraries used by your Flask backend.
 Heroku uses it to install all of the dependencies used by your Flask app.

-## Suggested Workflow
+### Suggested Workflow
 Follow this suggested workflow as you make changes to increase your chances of success:

 1. **Fork this repo**, then clone it using ``git clone https://github.com/yourgithubusername/ee461-react-flask-heroku.git``